 Before you study the assigned resources for this module, let’s pause and think about access and ableism.
-Discussions of accessibility emphasize ways physical barriers, such as stairs or narrow hallways, make spaces inaccessible, but also the ways ideas or ideologies limit people’s access.
+Discussions of accessibility emphasize how physical barriers, such as stairs or narrow hallways, make spaces inaccessible but also how ideas or ideologies limit people’s access.
 For example, the idea that disability is an impairment, a limitation, a disadvantage, or an inspiration contributes to inaccessibility and reproduces ideas about normality or what is normal and abnormal.
 Ableism refers to an ideology that views disability as a disadvantage or defectiveness relative to ‘normal’ people.

 A social approach to disability emphasizes that every person has access needs — things that make a space, learning environment, working environment or social environment more or less accessible.
 Take a moment to reflect.
 What are your access needs when it comes to learning?
 For example, consider a classroom.
 Classrooms have desks for people who need to sit while they learn, tabletops so people can rest paper on to write, screens for visual learners, sound systems for auditory learners.
 Which of these do you need to access a classroom?
 How do you move through a classroom?
 What kinds of physical structures make a space accessible?
 If a classroom has stairs, narrow doorways, and no aisles, a wheelchair user cannot access the space freely.
 What do you need in order to make online learning accessible?
 Try to make a list.

 Disability activists ask, why stairs and not ramps?
 Whereas ramps function well for most, stairs exclude many.
 Sally Chivers writes: “The choice [between stairs and ramps] is supposedly aesthetic, but it is not at all clear on what basis steps are more beautiful than slopes” (311).
 What kinds of attitudes make a classroom feel accessible for you?
-Thinking about access involves structuring working, learning, social, and activist spaces such that they accommodate a variety of needs.
+Thinking about access involves structuring working, learning, social, and activist spaces to accommodate various needs.
 In the video below, Patty Berne and Stacey Milbern of Sins Invalid discuss ableism.
 Watch this video before you move on to the reading by Danielle Peers and Lindsay Eales about the ways queer spaces can reinforce ableism.

 As you read:

-- Reflect on their critique of the way even seemingly ‘progressive’ and social justice oriented spaces and groups perpetuate ableism and exclusion
+- Reflect on Peers and Eales’s critique of the ways even seemingly ‘progressive’ and social justice oriented spaces and groups perpetuate ableism and exclusion.

 Find the reading by Peers and Eales on eClass in the “Beyond the Queer Alphabet” eBook or download a copy of the open access book here.